Social media use by the Islamic State

-The Islamic State is a militant group and a former unrecognised proto-state.
-The group sophisticatedly utilizes social media as a tool for spreading its message and for international recruitment.
-The Islamic State is widely known for its posting of disturbing contents, such as beheading videos, on the internet.
+The Islamic State is widely known for its posting of disturbing content, such as beheading videos, on the internet.
 This propaganda is disseminated through websites and many social media platforms such as Twitter, Facebook, Telegram, and YouTube.
 By utilizing social media, the organization has garnered a strong following and successfully recruited tens of thousands of followers from around the world.
 In response to its successful use of social media, many websites and social media platforms have banned accounts and removed content promoting the Islamic State from their platforms.

+Background

+The Islamic State is a Jihadist militant group and a former unrecognised proto-state.
+The group sophisticatedly utilizes social media as a tool for spreading its message and for international recruitment.

 Target audience

-ISIS targets a variety of different groups both in the Middle East and Western Countries.
-There are a wide variety of motives for why fighters may be prompted to join ISIS.
-Researches from Quantum cite nine attributes characteristic of a fighter looking to join ISIS: status seeking, identity seeking, revenge, redemption, thrill, ideology, justice, and death.
+IS targets a variety of different groups both in the Middle East and Western Countries.
+There are a wide variety of motives for why fighters may be prompted to join IS.
+Researchers from Quantum cite nine attributes characteristic of a fighter looking to join IS: status seeking, identity seeking, revenge, redemption, thrill, ideology, justice, and death.

-The standard ISIS recruit, both from the Middle East and Western countries, is relatively young.
-The average age of ISIS fighters is around 26 years old, with 86% of recruits being male.
+The standard IS recruit, both from the Middle East and Western countries, is relatively young.
+The average age of IS fighters is around 26 years old, with 86% of recruits being male.
 Middle Eastern recruits come from economically disadvantaged backgrounds in Northern Iraq.
 Recent destruction in the Iraq War and Syrian Civil War has created hatred of Western Powers in the region.

 Western recruits are often second or third-generation immigrants.
 Computer scientists Zeeshan ul-hassan Usmani also found that the majority of the Western recruits do not feel "at home" in their home country.
 As a result, these fighters often have desires to go abroad and escape conditions in their home country.

-In addition to recruitment, ISIS's social media presence is also meant to intimidate and spread terror around the world.
-ISIS's posting of beheadings and other execution videos primarily target the Western world.
+In addition to recruitment, IS's social media presence is also meant to intimidate and spread terror around the world.
+IS's posting of beheadings and other execution videos primarily target the Western world.

 Content and messages

-ISIS produces propaganda videos that range from video executions to full-length documentaries.
+IS produces propaganda videos that range from video executions to full-length documentaries.
 The videos have a high production quality and incorporate montages, slow motion scenes, and are often accompanied by a short dialogue.
-ISIS has a dedicated team of over 100 media insurgents dedicated to recording these videos.
+IS has a dedicated team of over 100 media insurgents dedicated to recording these videos.

-The ISIS executions typically consist of beheadings or mass shootings in retaliation to western intervention in ISIS territory.
-The particular videos that ISIS often post include executions of "enemies of the Caliphate," which often consist of westerners or Jordanian nationals.
-Most infamously, an executioner named Jihadi John was seen in many of these videos prior to his death in 2015.
+The IS executions typically consist of beheadings or mass shootings in retaliation to western intervention in IS territory.
+The particular videos that IS often post include executions of "enemies of the Caliphate," which often consist of westerners or Jordanian nationals.
+Most infamously, an executioner nicknamed Jihadi John was seen in many of these videos prior to his death in 2015.
 Jihadi John is notorious for executing many US, UK, and Japanese citizens such as Steven Sotloff, David Haines, and Alan Henning.

-In many of the videos and materials produced by ISIS, there is the theme of inclusion and brotherhood.
+In many of the videos and materials produced by IS, there is the theme of inclusion and brotherhood.
 Additionally, the videos also focus on three main messages: